Chiesa dei Santi Salvatore e Biagio

 - E_UNESCO_HERITAGE

-The Church of Saints Salvatore and Biagio is the first historically documented church in the Municipality of Vestenanova (1145, controversy between the canons of Badia Calvena and the Prior of S. Mauro in Saline).
-Its foundation dates back to the 10th or 11th century.
-It was reconstructed in the 15th century and elevated to a rectory in 1529.
+The Church of Saints Salvatore and Biagio is the first historically documented in the Municipality of Vestenanova: its foundation dates back to the 10th or 11th century.
+It was rebuilt in the 15th century and elevated to the status of a rectory in 1529.
 It was subsequently demolished and rebuilt between 1626 and 1640.
-It was then again demolished between 1855 and 1856 and rebuilt in its current form as it was insufficient to accommodate the faithful.
+It was then again demolished between 1855 and 1856 and reconstructed in its current forms as it was insufficient to accommodate the faithful.

-The facade is in neoclassical style with a rectangular entrance portal, embellished with a small pediment and topped by a semicircular window.
-It is framed by two pairs of pilasters with Corinthian order capitals.
-These support the architrave on which the pediment decorated with a saw-tooth frame is placed.
-In the center of the tympanum is a slightly molded hexagonal oculus; at the lateral peaks are two small statues depicting the patron saints and at the top vertex is affixed an elaborate stone cross.
+The façade is in neoclassical style with a rectangular entrance portal, embellished with a small pediment and topped with a semicircular window.
+It is framed by two pairs of columns with Corinthian capitals.
+These support the architrave upon which rests the pediment decorated with a zigzag cornice.
+At the center of the tympanum is a hexagonal oculus; at the lateral vertices stand two small statues representing the patron saints.

 Chiesa dei Santi Salvatore e Biagio